aehng/Lecture-Notes/Module4/Refactoring.md

 <summary><h3>What can you do about these smells?</h3></summary>

 0.  **Magic** Numbers
-    *   Replace literals with named constants
+    *   Replace literals with CONSTANTS that have descriptive names
     *   Consult the documentation (if you're lucky) to learn what `256` means in its context
     *   Give the same number used in different contexts *different* names; the important thing is what `256` represents, not its actual value.
 1.  **Global** Variables
     *   Passing parameters enables us to understand the flow of data into a function
     *   Returning values enables us to understand the flow of data out from a function
     *   When a global is used to enable a function to return more than one value (a necessary concession in some languages), make sure this is thoroughly documented.
-2.  **Poorly-named** variables
+2.  **Poorly-named** identifiers
-    *   Variable names should strike a good balance between brevity and descriptiveness
+    *   Identifier names should strike a good balance between brevity and descriptiveness
-    *   Short variable names are okay in some contexts:
-        *   `i` or `j` as a counter in a brief `for` loop
-        *   Variables from well-known math formulae should match the textbook (i.e. `a`, `b` and `c` are familiar in a quadratic or Pythagorean formula)
-        *   Otherwise, short names should be avoided
     *   Consider a new name that is
         *   More accurate
+        *   More descriptive
         *   Brief
-        *   More descriptive
+    *   Rename identifiers that clash with language built-ins
-3. Comments that share **too much information**
+3.  **Bad** Comments
     *   Write code that speaks for itself
     *   Retain comments that explain *why* something is done in a particular way when they are still relevant; comments explaining *how* the code works are probably not necessary
-4. Comments that **lie**
-    *   Delete blocks of commented-out code that the last guy didn't dare to throw away.
-This is why we use version control now.
+    *   Delete blocks of commented-out code that the last guy didn't dare to throw away; this is why we use version control now
-    *   Rewrite or remove comments that are incorrect.
+    *   Rewrite or remove comments that are incorrect or serve no useful purpose
     *   Rename variables and/or functions so the code becomes self-documenting
-5. Too many **arguments**
+        *   When the author of a cringe rant doesn't sign their screed, look them up with `git blame`
+4.  **Too many** arguments
     *   Remove unused parameters; look for cases where placeholder values such as `0`, `None` or `False` are passed in
     *   Use default values for common cases
-    *   Combine many parameters into a single dictionary or array
+    *   Accumulate many parameters into one dictionary or object
-6. Function/Method that is **too long**
+5. Function/Method that is **too long**
     *   Generally, a method longer than a dozen lines should make you ask yourself "can I split this into smaller, more focused pieces?"
     *   Does the method embody many disparate ideas?
 Split into more focused pieces (divide the problem)
     *   When one method deals both with little nitty-gritty details *and* big-picture concepts, move the big-picture stuff up to the caller
+6.  **Redundant** code
+    *   Remove extra lines of code that have no effect on the outcome
 7.  **Complex** decision trees
     *   Are all of the cases really necessary?
 Combine common cases into one branch.
     *   Handle the most likely cases earlier; in some languages this is actually faster but, more importantly, it is easier to read because what the developer is likely looking for comes first.
     * Use Boolean algebra to simplify complicated conditions into an equivalent but simpler form
-8. Spaghetti Code
+8.  **Spaghetti** Code
     *   Learn what the code is trying to achieve
     *   Rewrite it with the end goal in mind
-9.  **Redundant** code
-    *   Remove extra lines of code that have no effect on the outcome
-10. **Dead** Code
+9. **Dead** Code
+    *   Delete import statements that bring in modules that are never used in the program
     *   IDE's sometimes underline or highlight unused variables to draw your attention
     *   Use the editor's search feature to see if the only hits you find are in comments
-    *   Delete statements occurring *after* a return statement
+    *   Delete statements that appear *after* a return statement (some languages treat this as a compile-time error)
     *   Delete statements occurring in an impossible-to-reach branch of an `if` statement
     *   Remove unreachable loops (i.e. `while i > 0` when `i` is always negative)
-    *   Delete functions which are defined but never called
+    *   Delete functions which are defined but never called (except when in a code library)

 </details>